Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 2. The moderator's end device loses the connection to the network, and thus to the ServerLogic.
 3. The ServerLogic does not react within 5 seconds after receiving the Moderator-Client's message.

 If the Moderator-Client should at any time lose the connection to the ServerLogic, it automatically switches to Offline-Mode and notifies the moderator.
 The moderator can then continue to play the game in form of an Offline-Session.
 In the meantime, the WebSocket will continuously send messages to the ServerLogic to determine if the ServerLogic is back online.
-When the Moderator-Client receives an answer from WebSocket of the ServerLogic, it informs the moderator that the Online-Session can be resumed.
+When the Moderator-Client receives an answer from the WebSocket of the ServerLogic, it informs the moderator that the Online-Session can be resumed.
 In this case, the moderator can either go back into Online-Mode via an UI element or continue playing in Offline-Mode.
 This can result in the following three scenarios:

 - The ServerLogic is reachable again and the connection can be re-established.
 Furthermore, the Online-Session on the ServerLogic was not closed and the PlayerAudience-Clients are still connected to the ServerLogic.
 In that case the Moderator-Client only has to send a [ReconnectMessage](#reconnectmessage) to return to normal gameplay, since the Online-Session is still going.
 - The ServerLogic is reachable again and the connection can be re-established, but the Online-Session on the ServerLogic has been closed and the PlayerAudience-Clients are no longer connected to the ServerLogic.
 In that case the Moderator-Client only has to send a [ReconnectMessage](#reconnectmessage), since the logs of the ServerLogic still hold the GUID of the Moderator-Client.
 This way the Online-Session can be restored without entering the password again and the PlayerAudience-Clients can simply reconnect to the ServerLogic, through the same QR-code, URL and sessionKey, to be able to participate in the game again.